FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 }
 ```

-However, a new issue pops up when we start working on Android.
+However, a new issue pops up when we start working on the Android version.
 Developing and debugging an Android app on a Mac is difficult as the emulator is not fully supported.
-The emulator runs pretty slow compared to the iOS emulator.
+Among other issues, the emulator is slow compared to the iOS emulator.

 A better solution is to use an actual Android mobile device.
 When you are doing so, how can you connect the FusionAuth server, running on localhost, to the device, which is on a wifi or cell network?
 The solution is to use a local tunnel service.
 There are several out there; we'll use ngrok.

-#### Start using HTTPS on Local
+#### Setting up ngrok

-We have a local tunnel service like ngrok that enables us to connect localhost to internet connectivity.

-In order to configure and set up ngrok, we need to follow the following instructions:
+A local tunnel service like ngrok enables us to proxy between localhost and internet connections.
+In order to configure ngrok, follow these instructions:

-First, unzip to install and install it.
+First, unzip and install it.
 Then connect your account.
-Running the following command will add our auth token to the default `ngrok.yml` configuration file.
+Running the following command will add our auth token to the default `ngrok.yml` file.
 This will grant us access to more features and longer session times.

 Running tunnels will be listed on the [status page](https://dashboard.ngrok.com/status/tunnels) of the dashboard.